Let us scratch your cores...

 Plan the Scratch Test early in your core analysis program (before plugging and slabbing) and unlock the full value of your core data:

-- Facies recognition - Scratch test results (strength and ultrasonic wave velocities), combined with other core data profiles (Gamma-ray, CT scans) and observations or measurements on the surface exposed by the scratch test (micro-permeability, texture, description of sedimentological features,…) and wirelines are available at the first stage of the core analysis workflow: sedimentologists and petrophysicists can take a preliminary step towards rock typing even prior to core slabbing;
+- Facies recognition - Scratch test results (Strength, Ultrasonic Velocity profiles,...), combined with other core data profiles (Gamma-ray, CT scans) and observations or measurements on the SURGICUT clean and flat surface (micro-permeability, texture, description of sedimentological features,…) and wirelines are available at the first stage of the core analysis workflow: sedimentologists and petrophysicists can take a preliminary step towards rock typing even prior to core slabbing;

 - Mapping rock heterogeneity – The Scratch Test captures rock heterogeneity at the centimetric scale.
 High resolution strength and elastic profiles and statistically significant correlations with plug sample measurements and well logs are combined to quantify not only rock strength variations but also variations of petrophysical properties such as porosity, density and sonic velocity;